IgniteUI/igniteui-docfx/docfx_project/components/calendar.md

 - `PageDown` will move to the next month.
 - `Shift + PageUp` will move to the previous year.
 - `Shift + PageDown` will move to the next year.
-- `Home` will focus the first day of the current month that is into view.
+- `Home` will focus the first day of the current month that is in view.
-- `End` will focus the last day of the current month that is into view.
+- `End` will focus the last day of the current month that is in view.

 When a day inside the current month is focused:
 - Arrow keys will navigate through the days.